 I have seen spring clips that are supposed to retain the steel braided hose but they don't look too solid to me.
 I have not looked at the rubber "grommet" that fits the hand holes but have to wonder if they hold the braided steel line solidly.
 Clearly they do not support the hose end so there will definitely be some movement.

-You can see in my set-up that I have the hose firmly attached to my hub cap.
+You can see in my set-up that I have the Wheel Master 8001 hoses firmly attached to my hub cap.
 I do hold the extender hose when ever using a gauge or air chuck.